 When considering the need to close schools the safety of our students is always our first concern.
 Here are just a few of the things we consider in our decision-making:

 Information on local road conditions in our district as reported by our transportation department.

 The amount of snow and ice that has accumulated and whether or not that precipitation is expected to continue throughout the day.

 Building conditions – Whether or not we have electricity and heat.

 Temperature and wind chill readings for walking students or those waiting at bus stops.
-Typically, we start talking about closing at -20 wind chill.
+Typically, we start talking about closing at wind chills of -20 or greater..

 Weather predictions that warn us of inclement weather dangers.